jonvuri/finkel/README.md

 ### Hole: `_`

-Indicates an argument to be filled in when the curried function is called.
+Indicates an argument to be filled in when the curried function is called. `_` should be a reference to the Underscore object.

 ### Splat: `[_]`